 Google will now remove your phone number and other info from search results.
 Here's how to do it.

 Google is now allowing people to remove their personal contact information — phone numbers, physical addresses and email addresses — from its search results.
-The Alphabet-owned search giant on Wednesday said it is making the change to protect users from "unwanted direct contact or even physical harm."
+The Alphabet-owned search giant said on Wednesday that it is making the change to protect users from "unwanted direct contact or even physical harm."

 Google said it had previously allowed people to request the removal of some specific types of info, but that the new policy represents a broader attempt to help protect personal data for users.
 Prior to the new policy, people could ask for more specific information to be removed, such as bank account or credit card numbers.